 This 17-day Everest Cho La Pass Trek goes beyond the classic Everest Base Camp experience.
 It pushes adventurers through challenging Himalayan terrain, including the thrilling Cho La Pass (5,420 meters).

-Come along on Escape Himalaya Trek's 16-day Everest Base Camp Luxury Trek.
-Enjoy comfortable stays and excellent service while exploring Sherpa culture.
-Be sure to see the world's highest peak up close, surrounded by stunning views, all in luxury comfort.
+Join Escape Himalaya Trek's 15-day Everest Base Camp Luxury Trek to enjoy comfortable stays and excellent service while exploring Sherpa culture and the world's highest peak up close, surrounded by stunning views, all in luxury comfort.

 By letting us know what you're interested in, you can customize the trip according to your preferences.